 PROPANE GAS LEAK DETECTOR

-Your coach is equipped with a propane gas leak detector, similar to the one shown below.
+Your coach may be equipped with a Propane Gas Leak Detector, similar to the one shown below.
 The leak detector sounds an alarm if an unsafe amount of propane gas is present inside the coach.

 Propane Gas Leak Detector